 Another surprise was waiting for me when I boarded the plane.
 It was a Boeing 747.
 Now, I haven’t flown on a 747 in a very long time.
 In fact, my very first transatlantic flight, back in 1998, was on a 747 and things have moved on a lot since then.
 There was nothing wrong with the plane, but given the choice I’d prefer a 777 or 787.
 The seats on the 747 felt that little bit narrower than the 777 I flew out on (on the other hand, the flight out was one third full, so the seat next to me was empty; my flight back was almost full and maybe I was more noticing that the seat next to me had someone in it for once, particularly as this guy had surprisingly wide arms…).

-I didn’t manage to get my normal exit row seat, but instead I went one better and got the aisle seat in the middle row by the divider between World Traveller and Club Class.
+I didn’t manage to get my normal exit row seat, but instead I went one better and got the aisle seat in the middle row by the divider between World Traveller (aka economy) and Club World (aka business).
 This gave me the leg room (if not the arm room!)
 I needed, with the bonus of not costing me an extra £51… Normally these seats end up being reserved for families with small children, but there didn’t seem to be any children at all in economy on this flight.